The Hashemite Kingdom of Jordan

 Eleven kilometres from Azraq is another RSCN reserve – Shaumari.
 This is another site able to pull in migrant birds since it again offers substantial cover (scrub and woodland) amid the surrounded desert.
 The road leading to this oasis allows birders good access to the desert too with Larks and Cream-coloured Coursers regularly seen.

 North of Aqaba is Wadi Rum.
 This is a spectacular area of vast sandstone mesas up to 800m tall.
 This site has great ornithological significance in Western Palaearctic terms being the only reliable breeding site for Verreaux’s Eagle.
 Recent birdwatching records suggest that there may be another pair or two in Jordan but your best bet to see this magnificent eagle is to scan the cliffs behind Wadi Rum resthouse.
-In recent years, seeing a Verreaux’s Eagle has been less than certain after an adult bird was found dead.
-Fortunately at least two birds have been seen in the last year or two raising hopes that this species maintains it status in Jordan.
+In recent years, seeing a Verreaux’s Eagle has been less than certain, but the hope is that this species maintains it status in Jordan.

 Moving further north on the Kings Highway which runs along the rift valley margins, one can visit The RSCN reserve at Dana.
 This site offers the visitor some of the most spectacular views in the country, looking out over Wadi Araba.
 Wadi Dana itself leads down into Fidan mentioned earlier but here, at an altitude of 1500m, the habitat is very different.
 The Barra forest is made up of oak and juniper and holds species such as Tristram’s Serin, Cretzschmar’s Bunting and Sinai Rosefinch.
 The rocky wadis contain Hume’s, Eagle and Scops Owl.
 The campsite at Dana is also an excellent place to watch raptor migration.
 Two Verreaux’s Eagles have been seen here annually since 1999 and with earlier sightings of both adult and juvenile birds, one would think that this area could well hold another pair.
 It is a wonderful place to stay and most birders spend at least a night here.
-This is why there are so many excellent bird records from the site.
-Most recent additions to the Dana list have been Crested Honey Buzzard and Black Bushchat.
+This is why there are so many excellent bird records from the site like Crested Honey Buzzard and Black Bushchat.

 Contributors